johncollinson2001/ed-simulator/README.md

 ## Running the Application

-Once the application is built, open a command line and run the executable:
+Compile the application (using the .net cli or an IDE such as Visual Studio), open a command line and run the executable:

 ```
 EDSimulator.exe -simulation-speed-multiplier 20